ahmedhumza94/fetal_heart_rate/README.md

 The project uses the open The CTU-UHB Intrapartum Cardiotocography Database.
 A detailed description of this dataset can be found here https://physionet.org/physiobank/database/ctu-uhb-ctgdb/.

-This project also uses Physionets waveform library to help facilitate importing of this dataset.
+This project also uses Physionet's waveform library to help facilitate importing of this dataset.
 This library is labeled as wfdb within the environment .yml file.
 The project uses python 3.6.2.

 ## Project Instructions